 I used to make this pie without Instant Clearjel before discovering the awesome thickener.
-I recommend leaving out 2 Tablespoons of the pumpkin puree in the pumpkin cream cheese mousse when making the mousse without instant clearjel.
+I recommend using 3 Tablespoons of vanilla instant pudding mix in the pumpkin mousse recipe (as described within the recipe card).

 While you can freeze the pie leftovers, I don't really recommend freezing the completed pie before serving, as the pumpkin pie texture changes just slightly, and the pie can separate slightly from the crust.
 The flavor, however, should not be affected when freezing.

 This decadent dessert is sure to be the center of attention at your next Thanksgiving feast!
 I hope you enjoy it, and please let me know what you think! 🙂